bhnord/activities/README.md

 The South Boston St. Patrick’s Day/Evacuation Day Parade returns to take place on Sunday March 16th 2025.
 <a href="https://www.thebostoncalendar.com/events/south-boston-st-patrick-s-day-parade-2023" target="_blank">info link</a>

+### Harpoon St. Paddy’s Fest

+Join us Friday, March 14th & Saturday, March 15th for Harpoon St.
+<a href="https://www.thebostoncalendar.com/events/harpoon-st-patrick-s-festival-2025" target="_blank">info link</a>

+### Live Irish Music Seisiúns

+Traditional Irish Sessions are a long-standing tradition and well-known event at the Druid.
+<a href="https://www.thebostoncalendar.com/events/traditional-irish-music-sessions-at-the-druid--1201" target="_blank">info link</a>

+### St. Paddy’s @ Sam Adams

+It's one of Boston's most cherished weekends so, in honor of the Irish, we are having our own celebration at the Brewery!
+<a href="https://www.thebostoncalendar.com/events/st-patricks-weekend-celebrations" target="_blank">info link</a>

 ### St. Paddy’s Pup Crawl

 Make your dog’s day.
 Pick up your pooch and join us, Polkadog Bakery, and Bond Vet for our annual St.
 <a href="https://www.thebostoncalendar.com/events/st-patrick-s-day-pup-crawl-at-the-street" target="_blank">info link</a>

-### St. Paddy’s @ Sam Adams

-It's one of Boston's most cherished weekends so, in honor of the Irish, we are having our own celebration at the Brewery!
-<a href="https://www.thebostoncalendar.com/events/st-patricks-weekend-celebrations" target="_blank">info link</a>

 ### Bierfest Weekend Bazaar

 Welcome to our first ever Bierfest Weekend Bazaar!
 <a href="https://www.thebostoncalendar.com/events/bierfest-weekend-bazaar" target="_blank">info link</a>

-### Art + Free Pie on Pi Day

-Enjoy an art installation featuring Wide Tim!
-<a href="https://www.thebostoncalendar.com/events/bright-spot-pie-with-wide-tim" target="_blank">info link</a>

 ### Mighty Squirrel’s 1st Bday